 Your Unique Microbiome

-There’s about 1,000 known species out of those trillions with more than 3 million genes.
+There are about 1,000 known species out of those trillions with more than 3 million genes.
 While much of the microbiome is common to most people, a majority of it is specific to each individual, much like a unique fingerprint.

 We’re still learning a great deal about how this happens, but diet, environment, genetics, and microbial exposure are all part of the discussion.
 We do know that our unique microbiome makeup begins forming before we ever enter this world.